 Pelvic floor care at Geisinger

-- The knowledge you need – Our pelvic floor team consists of urogynecologists, urologists, colorectal surgeons, physical therapists and other support staff — all here to diagnose, treat and help manage your condition.
-Their expertise has been honed by treating pelvic floor disorders — from common to complex — in many women.
-And their focus is on delivering sensitive care, tailored to your specific needs.
+- The knowledge you need – Our pelvic floor team consists of several specialists — all here to diagnose, treat and help manage your condition.
+Their focus is on delivering sensitive care, tailored to your specific needs.

-- Care designed for you, where you live – With locations throughout central, northeast and south-central Pennsylvania, our experienced team provides consultations and comprehensive pelvic floor care for women, close to home.
+- Care where you live – With locations in central and northeastern Pennsylvania, our team provides consultations and comprehensive pelvic floor care for women, close to home.

-- Comprehensive specialty care – We understand that having a pelvic floor disorder can impact your everyday life, mentally and physically.
-But you don’t have to deal with it alone.
-Our pelvic floor specialists work together to provide you with the comprehensive care you need.
+- Comprehensive specialty care – Our pelvic floor specialists work together to provide you with the comprehensive care you need.